 - Tell the important people in your life that you appreciate them.
 Deep down, we all want to be recognized and appreciated.
-If you're grateful for someone else (either for who they are or what they do), tell them explicitly.

-- Refocus on the blessings; ignore the (selfish) desires and have-nots.
+If you're grateful for someone else (either for who they are or what they do), tell them explicitly; bonus if their Love Language is Words of Affirmation! - Refocus on the blessings; ignore the (selfish) desires and have-nots.
 It's easy to find something to complain about these days-but that's just lazy.
 Rather than focusing on your wants, the missed opportunities, or the things you wish you have, center your mind on the things you do have.
 Ask yourself if there's anything (or anyone) you have taken for granted.

-- Start a Gratitude Journal.
+Or, what do you have going on in your life that others might wish they had? - Start a Gratitude Journal.
 This is one of the best ways to make gratitude a daily habit!
 Before you go to bed at night, write out at least three things that happened that day for which you are grateful.
 And when you're feeling down, flip through the pages as a pleasant reminder.

-Questions?
-Contact us at 363ISRW.ART.363ISRW@us.af.mil or at 757-764-9316
+Questions, contact the ART @ 363ISRW.ART.363ISRW@us.af.mil